lazerj7/Motor_IMU_Shield/README.md

 motorName.setMode(int controlMode)
 ```

 Sets Operating Mode For The Motor.

 Returns a boolean true if successful or false if an error occurred.

 Takes an argument of INDIRECT_SPEED (default value), DIRECT_SPEED, CLOSED_LOOP_CURRENT, or CLOSED_LOOP_SPEED corresponding to the desired operating mode.

 ```
 motorName.setDirection(int dir)
 ```

 Sets Rotation Direction for the motor.

 Returns a boolean true if successful or false if an error occurred.

 Takes an argument of FORWARD or REVERSE.

 ```
 motorName.setSpeed(int speed)
 ```

 Sets the Rotational speed of the motor.
 In non-closed-loop modes corresponds to PWM duty cycle.
 In closed loop modes corresponds to a percent of max speed or max current.
 Also disables motor brake and sets motor to run.

 Returns a boolean true if successful or false if an error occurred.

 Takes an integer corresponding to either PWM duty cylce (in percent) or percent of max speed or max current.

 ```
 motorName.getSpeed()
 ```

 Returns an integer representing the current speed setting of the motor.

 Does not take an argument.

 ```
 motorName.coast()
 ```

 Disables motor outputs and coasts motor.

 Returns boolean true if successful or false is an error occurred.

 Does not take an argument.

-Motor can be resumed at previous speed setting by calling motorName.restart() or with a different speed using motorName.setSpeed(int speed).
+NOTE: Motor can be resumed at previous speed setting by calling motorName.restart() or with a different speed using motorName.setSpeed(int speed).

 ```
 motorName.brake()
 ```

 Sets motor speed to 0 and actively stops (brakes) motor rotation.

 Returns boolean true if successful or false if an error occurred.

 Does not take an argument.

-Motor cannot be resumed with motorName.restart(), must call motorName.setSpeed(int speed) in order to restart motor.
+NOTE: Motor cannot be resumed with motorName.restart(), must call motorName.setSpeed(int speed) in order to restart motor.

 ```
 motorName.restart()
 ```

 Restarts motor at previous speed setting following motorName.coast().

 Returns boolean true if successful or false if an error occurred.

 Does not take an argument.

 ```
 motorName.faultCheck();
 ```

 Returns boolean true if a motor fault has been detected or false if no motor faults detected.

 Does not take an argument.

 ### Advanced Library Functions